eriktailor/eriktailor.github.io_source/README.md

 # Todos

 -   Add recaptcha to comment form
+-   Make comments work on live site (not not publish immediately)
 -   Change reply-to text to icon in comments
 -   Try to add the mailer php file to site
 -   Check SEO setups